The Fokker F.XXXVI

 On June 6, 1932, Anthony Fokker unveiled his plans for the gigantic F.XXXVI to KLM boss Albert Plesman.

-The F.XXXVI could accommodate no fewer than 32 passengers, in four luxurious 8-person compartments.
+The F.XXXVI offered space for no fewer than 32 passengers, in four luxurious 8-person compartments.

-The crew consisted of 4 people, there was a galley with a refrigerator and two toilets in the back of the cabin.
+The crew consisted of 4 people, there was a galley with a refrigerator and two toilets in the rear of the cabin.

-In the cockpit, the pilots sat diagonally behind each other, just like in the F.XXII.
+In the cockpit, the pilots sat diagonally behind each other, as in the F.XXII.

 The wing had a span of 33 meters and an area of 172 m².